-I live in Glendale and I hate BMW's and Merc's more than ever cause of the drivers
+I hear you, we all do!I live in Glendale and I hate BMW's and Merc's more than ever cause of the drivers

 Disclosure time -- I've owned both BMW and MBs that I truly loved.
 When driving them, I never escaped the thought that I was being sized up as an a$$ just because of my ride!
 I hated it.

 So, my ex-GF has my BMW 135 (w/Dinan stuff!) and I sold my MB SLK 55 AMG (truly just awesome and underrated in a big way).

 Someone actually tried to pick a fight with me when I was just cruising along in my SLK along the coast.
 It was crazy.
 I was doing nothing wrong and being rather sedate in my cruise -- but the guy made it clear that my car meant I was a jerk.
 Fun.

 Better yet, drive each other's cars, then compare.Thanks for posting this!
 My friend has a 2001 M3 and we've talked about making a video response/remake to this.
 He arguing the points of his car, and me the points of the Fiesta ST!
 Not that there's really one winner, but to really compare the two by people who spent their own money on one or the other.

 Are there any specific points you'd bring up if you were doing this comparison?
 Maybe they'll make their way into a new video.

 Seriously!
 I haven't read the comments since the video aired, but I remember rolling my eyes at their cries of sacrilege.
 They didn't seem to get that the comparison was based on price, not on class of car.
 It was simply about, "What can $25K get you new as opposed to used?"...But man, oh man.
 The pure butthurt in the video comments from the BMW fanboys is hilarious...